 The shoulder is one of the most incredible (and mobile) joints in the body.
 It is very versatile if we compare it, for example, with the knee joint.

-Your knee can really only bend in one direction (if you bend in multiple directions, you may need to see a doctor).
-However, your shoulder can move your arm forward, backward, sideways and around in circles.
+Your knee can only bend in one direction (if you turn in multiple directions, you may need to see a doctor).
+However, your shoulder can move your arm forward, backward, sideways, and around in circles.

-One of the reasons for the great mobility of the shoulder is the subscapularis muscle.
-The subscapular is a triangular-shaped muscle found on the inner surface of the scapula, commonly referred to as the scapula.
+One of the reasons for the excellent mobility of the shoulder is the subscapularis muscle.
+The subscapularis is a triangular-shaped muscle found on the inner surface of the scapula, commonly referred to as the scapula.

 This muscle is the largest and strongest muscle in the rotator cuff, which is a collection of four muscles in the shoulder joint that works to stabilize the shoulder.

 The subscapular originates in the subscapular fossa of the scapula.
 The subscapular fossa is the concave, triangular-shaped surface on the front of the scapula (the side of the scapula closest to the back of the rib cage).